 - The Mayo Clinic – Nicole Porter Wellness

 I wrote a blog about stress management a bit ago.
-At that time, I knew stress wasn’t good for the health but I sure didn’t know stress is considered the source of 90 to 95 percent of all illnesses.
+At that time, I knew stress wasn’t good for the health, but I sure didn’t know stress is considered the source of 90 to 95 percent of all illnesses.
 Those percentages are staggering.
-What an important message to be serious about applying methods to prevent or alleviate stress in order to stay healthy or to attain a state of health.
+I wrote this blog post to help you see why it is essential to apply methods that prevent or alleviate stress to promote health and well-being.

 Top Featured Photo by Frida Bredesen